 FRIPRO project granted

-The CNA group is very happy to announce that the Research Council of Norway (Forskningsrådet) will fund the further development of CNA with NOK 12,000,000 over the coming years.
+The CNA group is very happy to announce that the Research Council of Norway (Forskningsrådet) will fund the further development of CNA with NOK 12,000,000 (about 1,2 EUR) over the coming years.

 Title: Advancing Causal Modeling with Coincidence Analysis (AdCNA)